-A storm knocked down my neighbor's tree limb onto my property, damaging my house, car, and yard furniture.
+A storm knocked down my neighbor's tree limb onto my property, damaging my house/car/swimming pool/yard furniture.
 Is he responsible for the damages?

 My neighbor's tree looks like it's going to fall on my house.
 What should I do?

 Landowners are responsible for maintaining the trees on their property.
 Legally, they have two duties: make reasonable inspections and take care to ensure the tree is safe.
-Therefore, if a reasonable inspection shows that the tree could be dangerous, your neighbor is responsible for the tree removal.
-If your neighbor does not remove the dangerous tree, and the tree does in fact cause damage, your neighbor can be held liable.
+If your neighbor doesn't remove the dangerous tree, and the tree does in fact cause damage, your neighbor can be held liable.

-If you have spoken to your neighbor about the tree issue, and he has not done anything about it you do have laws that protect you.
+If you've spoken to your neighbor about the tree issue, and he hasn't done anything about it you do have laws that protect you.
 The tree may constitute a nuisance, by interfering with your use and enjoyment of your own property.
 You could file a nuisance claim, and if the court finds that the true is a nuisance, the court may order the tree removed.

-Utility companies may also have an interest in the tree's removal if the tree's condition threatens any of its equipment.
+Utility companies may also have an interest in the tree's removal if the tree's condition threatens any of its equipment or causes a fire hazard.
 A simple call to a utility company may prompt them to remove the tree themselves.

-The spreading of tree roots on my land damaged my neighbor's septic tank.
+The spreading of tree roots on my land damaged my neighbor's septic tank/swimming pool.
 Do I have to compensate my neighbors?

-It depends.
-You will need to check with your specific state laws, as each state is different.
-In most states, the bothered neighbor can engage in the tree trimming or root cutting herself, and does not have a claim against the tree owner.
+In most states, the bothered neighbor can engage in the tree trimming or root cutting herself, and doesn't have a claim against the tree owner.
 Other states provide that neighbors may sue if the following conditions are met:

 Where can I go for expert legal advice with a conflict involving trees and neighbors?